BioImageInformatics/tfmodels/ReadMe.md

 Best practice for having image-mask pairs, then shuffling them and reading with queues.
 Temporarily, I saved them as a `(h,w,4)` file where the first 3 channels are the image and the 4th channel is the mask.
 Then, an `ImageComboDataSet` reads the RGBA-like images, and splits the mask from data as a preprocessing step.
 This solution is unsatisfactory in the long run.

 #### License
-Please cite if you use this library for your research.
+Please provide citation if you use this library for your research.

 <!-- Copyright 2017 Nathan Ing